StephanosPSteer/Aubrushli_images/README.md

 Then you need to go and get folders and files from Stability AI.
 The one I used was at hugging face https://huggingface.co/stabilityai/stable-diffusion-2-1/tree/main

 However I realise that I can reduce this down substantially by not using the safetensors files:- below is the folders and files I am using.
-Most of them are from that huggingface repository but the really cut back model is from... and the qss sheet is from ...
+Most of them are from that huggingface repository but the really cut back model is from https://huggingface.co/stabilityai/sd-vae-ft-mse-original/blob/main/vae-ft-mse-840000-ema-pruned.ckpt and the qss sheet is from ...

 ![AUb_images](https://user-images.githubusercontent.com/26924183/229891129-cbdc51c9-782f-44a2-908d-8fdac2ad46ab.png)